 NorCal Poodle Rescue (NCPR) was founded in 1985 by standard poodle breeder Patty Moulthrop of Blue Skies Standard Poodles in Lafayette, California (now in Clayton).
 Patty says she couldn’t justify breeding poodles when she knew there were poodles in shelters that needed homes.
 She started rescuing and rehoming poodles by herself and then enlisted the help of other poodle lovers as NCPR volunteers.
-Since inception NCPR has rescued and rehomed about 2,000 poodles and poodle-mixes.
+Since its inception, NCPR has rescued and rehomed about 3,000 poodles and poodle mixes.

 NCPR rescues the three varieties of poodles and poodle mixes from private individuals and shelters.
 Foreclosures and financial hardships continue to force people to surrender their poodles and we've also seen an increase in surrenders from the ill or elderly who are no longer able to care for their poodles.
 Shelters continue to ask us to rescue "unadoptable" poodles for reasons ranging from simple issues like badly mat¬ted hair to serious illness or injury.
 As our resources allow, we take in as many poodles as possible, nurse them back to health as needed and find them all loving homes.